 We are committed to keeping downtime for phpShadow sites to an absolute minimum, and we are proud of our high uptime record.

-No issues with any sites
+No known issues with any websites

 All sites should be operating normally.
 Any interruptions to service will be posted here.
 If you think you are having trouble accessing your site please phone or email your Silhouette Websites representative, or contact us online.